 High-purity pig iron

 Pig iron varies in grade depending on its metallurgical composition.
 TTI produces high-purity pig iron (HPPI) which represents the high-quality end of the pig iron market.
 HPPI accounts for approximately 7.5% of the global pig iron market.
-TTI’s HPPI is suitable for specialist foundry uses and ductile castings to create products with high elasticity and tensile strength such as wind turbines and automotive parts.
+TTI’s HPPI is suitable for specialist foundry uses and ductile castings to create products with high elasticity and tensile strength needed in parts for wind turbines and automotive components.